 There is a lot you can do without installing any software on your own machine.
-Using a browser, you can logon to the Expo online system ("the website", also known as "troggle") as user 'expo' at the Troggle User Login page.
+Anything with a web browser is an 'Expo Basic laptop'.
+Using the browser, you can logon to the Expo online system ("the website", also known as "troggle") as user 'expo' at the Troggle User Login page.
 (Ask another expoer for the 'cavey:beery' password.)
 You can:

 And using email to send the results to an expo nerd, you can:

 and of course using your phone or laptop you can update entries on expo antics on public forums such as ukcaving.